perumalpranav/LeetCodeChallengeExtension/README.md

-# LeetCode Random Challenge
+# LeetCode Challenge Extension

 ## Overview
-LeetCode Random Challenge is a lightweight Chrome extension designed to promote unbiased problem selection on LeetCode.
+LeetCode Challenge Extension is a lightweight Chrome extension designed to promote unbiased problem selection on LeetCode.
 It achieves this by automatically hiding the difficulty label (Easy, Medium, Hard) on problem pages, while logging the original difficulty in the browser console for reference.

 ## Features
 - **Difficulty Hiding**: Removes the difficulty label from all LeetCode problem pages.